What Is Positive Self Talk?

 - It is a method for building a positive mindset, and stop the habit of worrying and dwelling on problems.

 - Positive self talk transforms your mind, and makes you a more happy and constructive person.

-The habit of self-talk occupies one’s attention day and night, and has an enormous effect on one’s mind, behavior and reactions.
+This activity of the mind occupies the attention day and night, and has an enormous effect on the mind, behavior and reactions.

 - You can change your negative self talk by replacing it with constructive, useful, motivational and inspiring thoughts.